 The rain that soaked the entire campground for the past 24 hours was our savior that night.
 The flames didn't catch those leaves and needles, but not for a lack of trying.
 Fear turned to anger and also to worry.
 Well after we were safe from fire, the fear crept into all of us.
 Even though we gathered our wits about us, and began our walk around the park to view pumpkins, there was a overcast feeling over us all.
 You start to think about what did happen, what could have happened.. what would we have done... how fast would it have spread.
 We all started to get cold and we cut our walk short and headed back to the campfires.
 We sat for a while but then we all went off to bed.
 None slept well, and for me, I listened for any sound that might have been an explosion.
 I listened to the partying crowd down the other way for me, and worried that they might do something stupid...
 I wondered if it happened a few roads away, would someone warn us.. what if it happened in the middle of the night... soooo many worries.
 I planned on packing it in, and going home the next day...
 I just couldn't settle..
 But, the next morning, things seems clearer... less terrifying..
 I walked up to site that was now empty.
 The campers were moved to another location.
 Park rangers, environmental people and laborers were up and down the road all evening.. but in the morning... it was quiet.

+Leaves had been raked up and taken away, chemicals were sprayed over the site and the awning was gone.
+I walked around the site, took pictures and looked at the blackened trunks of the trees.
+Eventually, the rest of the day would be a sea of activity at that site.
+Bulldozers would dig out all the contaminated soils, the trees were torn up.
+Park rangers interviewed all the surrounding campers and rumors flew through the park.
 But at that moment, while I stood there on that site, I thought about the people who were right there when that explosion happened.
 They had a child there with them, and two dogs.
 They were just feet away... the sound...the smell.... the heat.
 The night before, I hated these people.. for being idiots, endangering so many peoples lives... but now..
 I realized how absolutely horrifying it had to have been for them as well.. and how lucky they were to have not gotten

 hurt.
 Whatever really happened... wasn't on purpose.
 It was a careless accident... that truly endangered my family, my friends and an entire park of campers.
 This event did not dominate the weekend, but it certainly dampened it.